Himalaya Airlines

-Himalaya Airlines (हिमालय एअरलाइन्स), is a Nepalese airline operating from Tribhuvan International Airport in Kathmandu, Nepal.
+Himalaya Airlines (हिमालय एअरलाइन्स) is a Nepalese airline operating from Tribhuvan International Airport in Kathmandu, Nepal.
 Himalaya Airlines was founded in 2014 as a joint venture between Yeti World Investment Group and Tibet Airlines.
 Himalaya Airlines launched operations in May 2016 with a single Airbus A320.
 The airline currently flies to eight destinations.
 It is currently banned from flying in EU airspace.

-A Himalaya Airlines Airbus A320 wearing the new livery on a final approach to Beijing Daxing.
+A Himalaya Airlines Airbus A320 wearing the new livery taxing at Dhaka Airport.